Stress headache – symptoms and tips

 If, because of your stress headache, you have also acquired other symptoms like muscular tension or grinding of your teeth, you could end up suffering from an intense pain that will affect your quality of life.

-Because of this, it is necessary to take control of the situations in your daily life that negatively effect mood.
+Because of this, you must take control of the situations that are negatively impacting your mood in your daily life.
 For example:

-- Enjoy pleasant activities like listening to music, reading, working out, dancing or playing with your pets.
+- Firstly, enjoy pleasant activities like listening to music, reading, working out, dancing or playing with your pets.

 - Make your life easier: choose the activities that you have to do and budget your time efficiently.

-- Look for help.
+- Seek help.
 Talking with family and friends helps you to problem-solve and control your stress.

-- Work out regularly to prevent and combats stress.
+- Work out regularly to prevent and avoid stress.

 - Get a massage from a professional that you are comfortable with.